 ENA has the ability to supply full requirements gas out of ENA’s PG&E pool.
 Transportation across PG&E’s system shall be the responsibility of and secured by Buyer.
 ENA is willing to provide scheduling services to the meter.

-ENA reserves the right to make deliveries off Kern River Pipeline at it discretion.

 Purchase Notification Obligations: